Skip to content Skip to main content

 • Accommodation details

-• Complete any remaining gear purchases
+• Finish off any remaining gear purchases

-• Review route information
+• Read through your route information

 • Arrange travel insurance